EwanGG/Airy-Quality-Sensor/README.md

 # Airy-Quality-Sensor

+## Overview

-An air quality sensor for a Team Project.
+This project is an air quality sensor using Raspberry Pi.

+- Detect air pollutants and air freshener chemicals
+- Apply machine learning for classification
+- Securely transmit and manage sensor information